Large spots on the child's body. Diseases that cause spots on a child's body

 • pollen;

 The most common cause is the ingestion of foreign proteins into the body.
-The following processes underlie the appearance of a rash in atopic dermatitis:
+The appearance of a rash in atopic dermatitis is based on the following processes:

 • release of histamine and serotonin;